Call this before every inference request

 How should I start measuring and evaluating inference performance?

-Standardise your test harness: use identical prompts, same region, same token limit.
-Log TTFT (time to first token), tokens/sec, and P95/P99.
-Use the /benchmark endpoint to get side-by-side results on your actual workload.
+Standardise your test harness: use identical prompts, the same geographic region, and the same token limit across all providers.
+Log TTFT (time to first token), tokens per second, and P95/P99.
+Use the /benchmark endpoint to get side-by-side results on your actual workload across all 15 providers simultaneously.

 What drives cost per token in AI inference?

 GPU utilisation, batch size, quantisation level, caching effectiveness, and cold-start behaviour are the primary cost drivers.
+Providers using specialised hardware (Groq LPUs, Cerebras WSEs) can offer lower per-token costs due to higher throughput.
 Use /cost-optimizer to get efficiency scores that balance latency and cost for your use case.

 How do I balance cost and performance without hurting UX?

-Does this work with streaming vs non-streaming modes?
+Does this work with streaming vs non-streaming inference?

-Current measurements use non-streaming mode for consistent comparison.
-Streaming improves perceived latency significantly.
-Use /advanced-benchmark for workload-specific testing including tool calling and structured output scenarios.
+Current measurements use non-streaming mode with a 1-token limit for consistent, fair comparison of TTFT across all providers.
+In real applications, streaming significantly improves perceived latency.
+Use /advanced-benchmark for workload-specific testing including tool calling, structured output speed, and reasoning effort impact scenarios.